Nunie123/data_engineering_on_gcp_book/ch_12_monitoring.md

 ## Testing our Alerts
 Now we have two alerts set up.
 One will send an alert if a Task fails.
 The other will send an alert whenever there's a deployment.
 So let's start by deploying our code and seeing a Slack alert notifying us whether the deploy was successful.
-As we talked about in Chapter 11, we kick off our deploy process by pushing our code to GitHub:
+As we talked about in [Chapter 11: Deployment Pipelines with Cloud Build](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_11_deployment_pipelines.md), we kick off our deploy process by pushing our code to GitHub:
 ``` Bash
 > git status
 > git add --all